Rwb3n/SF-Boxfresh-app/start-here/06_lessons_learned_2.md

   - i.e: must reduce x time per day/week. stakeholders must not have to do x admin activities anymore.
 - Include training considerations. address the risks adressed in the BRD.

+### Conclusion
+All things considered, this was the least explored phase of the process. and it shows later on....

 ---

 ## **System Design & Specification**